elastic/kibana/src/plugins/unified_histogram/README.md

       // changes from hidden to visible, Lens will automatically trigger a refetch
       // regardless of what this property is set to
       disableAutoFetching: true,
+      // If passing an absolute time range, provide a function to get the relative range
+      getRelativeTimeRange: services.data.query.timefilter.timefilter.getTime,
       // At minimum the initial state requires a data view, but additional
       // parameters can be passed to further customize the state
       initialState: {